 - 1/4 cup tomato sauce (optional)

-Pour a few tablespoons of olive oil into a deep skillet 9-10 inches wide.
-Sauté the onion for 3-4 minutes.
+- Pour a few tablespoons of olive oil into a deep skillet 9-10 inches wide.
+Sauté the onion for 3 to 4 minutes.
 Add the peppers and garlic, and continue to sauté, adding more oil if necessary.

+- When peppers are softened, add the tomato chunks and continue to cook on medium until onions are almost caramelized and peppers are cooked.
 Add a small amount of tomato sauce to create a smoother sauce.
-(Add a small bit of water to loosen vegetables from pan as you move them with a spatula.)
+(You can add a small bit of water to loosen vegetables from the pan as you move them with a spatula.)
 Salt to taste.

 - Serve with fish, grilled meat or eggs.
 Accompany with slices of rustic bread.